 The Trident University International (Trident) catalog consists of two parts: Policy Handbook and Academic Programs.
 Together these documents reflect current academic policies and procedures, program and degree offerings, course descriptions, and other pertinent information.
 This catalog was prepared based on the best information available at the time of publication.
+Pursuant to the Catalog Rights policy, as laws, rules, accreditation standards, and policies change from time to time, the information in this catalog will be updated as deemed appropriate by Trident administration.
 Trident assumes no responsibility for editorial, clerical, and programming errors that may have occurred in the publication of the catalog.